 The Puzzle of Strengths, Part 2: The Puzzle of Interlocking Pieces

-A jigsaw puzzle is set of numerous interlocking pieces which are assembled together to produce a complete picture, often of nature, landscapes, or a recognizable piece of art.
+A jigsaw puzzle is a set of numerous interlocking pieces that are assembled together to produce a complete picture, often of nature, landscapes, or a recognizable piece of art.
 Each piece is unique.
 When fit together, each piece contributes to the entire puzzle.

 A jigsaw puzzle is an apt depiction of the Body of Christ.
 Each of us represents a unique piece of a puzzle.
 When our strengths are combined, we make a whole.

 Most jigsaw puzzles are “fully interlocking,” meaning adjacent pieces interconnect with one another.
 The fit is both structural and visual.
 When combined correctly, the pieces produce the puzzle’s visual image.
 But fully interlocking puzzles also stay joined structurally.
 Connections in between pieces of a completed interlocking jigsaw puzzle are tight enough to allow it to maintain its shape when it is moved.

 On the other hand, non-interlocking puzzles are made up of pieces that are not as close-fitting.
 These pieces match up visually, but not always structurally.
 Pieces often shift around.
 When completed, the puzzle must remain where it was constructed, often in a box or on a flat surface.
 If is moved or lifted off its surface it will not maintain its shape.
 Instead, pieces will fall apart.

 God creates the Body of Christ to be like interlocking puzzle pieces, rather than non-interlocking ones.
 Each of us is endowed with unique strengths.
 When members of the Body find their strengths, use their strengths, and value strengths in one another, we interconnect with each other to form a whole.
 Together we are stronger and can withstand changeable movements that are part of growth.
 We’re designed to fit together to reflect the character of Jesus … and for our connections to remain strong.